robert-westenberger/knowledgebase/mathematics/discrete-mathematics/propositional-logic.md

 Note that the OR is the **inclusive or** and that $P \vee Q$ is true when both P and Q are true.
 ## Truth Conditions for Connectives

+$P \vee Q$ is true when P or Q or both are true
+$P \wedge Q$ is true when both P and Q are true
+$P \rarr Q$ is true when P is false or Q is true or both
+$P \leftrightarrow Q$ is true when P and Q are both true, or both false.
+$\neg P$ is true when P is false.